Increasing power for the VW TDI: basic performance upgrades

 Introduction

-Past the point of diminishing returns you must upgrade other parts of the engine like the intercooler, turbo, and piping, and computer programming to be able to efficiently burn more fuel.
+One you pass the point of diminishing returns with a chip you must upgrade other parts of the engine like the intercooler, turbo, and piping, and computer programming to be able to efficiently burn more fuel.
 Too much fuel in a diesel will result in some unburned fuel which goes out the exhaust as smoke.
-A little extra fuel from a "chip" should only create a small puff of smoke but a chip and fuel injectors that are too large for your setup might kill all the mosquitoes in the neighborhood from the massive smoke screen!
+A little extra fuel from a chip should only create a small puff of smoke but a chip and fuel injectors that are too large for your setup might kill all the mosquitoes in the neighborhood from the massive smoke screen!
 An acceptable level of smoke is highly subjective from owner to owner and even varies from model to model.
 Excess smoke from unburned fuel is also a sign that fuel is being wasted = lower fuel economy.

 Upgrading the fuel system or chipping the car will only produce gains up to a certain point.
 Overfueling will raise exhaust exhaust gas temperature (EGT).
 Way too much fuel will cause damaging EGT and even more fuel could cause engine meltdown!
 This is the opposite of a gasoline engine where running a little rich may lower exhaust gas temperatures.